- Dental Issues

 It’s stereotypical for insurance companies to stay away from seniors, but you can still get good coverage for dental care.

 Older adults, namely those 65 years and over, are part of a quickly growing group of people in the United States.
 They’re also the most at risk group of people in regards to dental health.

 And get this: a very small number of retired folks have any form of dental coverage.

-Why Seniors Are At Risk For Dental Issues
+Why Seniors Are At Risk For Dental Issues?

-The reason this age group is most at risk for dental problems is because our bodies tend to break down and deteriorate — including our teeth — as we age.
+The reason this age group is most at risk for dental problems is that our bodies tend to break down and deteriorate — including our teeth — as we age.
 This is why regular visits to the dentist are crucial as we get on in years.

 What are the potential dental problems for those 65 and older?
 Here are a few:

 - Tooth loss, which can lead to an uneven jaw bone

 - Oral cancer

 If someone experiences any of these issues, that can lead to more issues.
 And eventually, they can negatively affect the standard of living for that person, including chewing, talking, and even focus.